-Douglas Pierce is the president, founder, and CEO of Prescription Hope, a national prescription drug access program designed to make medication affordable for all.
+Douglas Pierce is the founder of Prescription Hope, a national prescription drug access program designed to make medication affordable for all.

 Douglas Pierce entered the medical field shortly after graduating from Cedarville University, a privately-owned Baptist university located in Cedarville, Ohio, where he earned a degree in Business Communications.
 His entrance into the world of healthcare occurred in 1996, when he ran a health insurance brokerage.